“Ralph & David’s Law” is Named in Honor of Morris County Man & Sussex County Boy Killed by Drunk Drivers

 The bill was amended in committee to eliminate the burden on the prosecution to establish a causal relationship between the conduct of the driver and the death, thereby providing that the driver would be guilty under the statute if they were determined to be drunk, with a few minor exceptions.

+The legislation now heads to the Senate for consideration.
 It would take effect immediately upon enactment.